cysouw/diathesis/text/c10_participle.md

   Die Tür ist geöffnet durch den Wind.
 :::

-Third, *bleiben + Partizip* is only possible with a small subset of all verbs that allow for *sein + Partizip* [@next].
+Third, *bleiben+Partizip* is only possible with a small subset of all verbs that allow for *sein+Partizip* [@next].
 Helbig & Buscha [-@helbig2001: 163] also offer an explanation for the restricted applicability of this construction.
 They propose that only verbs that describe reversible events allow for this diathesis.

 ::: ex
 - ^* Das Buch bleibt geschrieben